valkovich-ds/streamx-common-github-actions/README.md

 The `ATLASSIAN_CLOUD_JIRA_PROJECT` variable is also defined at the organizational level.

-## Create StreamX Connector GitHub Action
+## StreamX GitHub Connector Action

 StreamX GitHub Connector is a Quarkus GitHub Action project that allows syncing GitHub changes with StreamX using CloudEvents.